wallarm/product-documentation/docs/latest/installation/oob/tcp-traffic-mirror/deployment.md

 ## How does it work

 This solution operates in out-of-band (OOB) mode, capturing mirrored TCP traffic directly from the network interface, independent of web servers like NGINX.
-The solution uses [GoReplay](https://goreplay.org) to capture the traffic and handle encapsulations (e.g., VLAN, VXLAN).
-The captured traffic is then parsed, reassembled, and analyzed for threats by the Wallarm services.
+The captured traffic is then parsed, reassembled, and analyzed for threats.

-It seamlessly swaps between multiple traffic sources.
-When multiple data sources are directed to a traffic mirror target (the instance with the Wallarm node), the solution efficiently collects traffic, allowing flexible monitoring without disruption.
-By reassembling TCP traffic, the Wallarm node ensures accurate threat detection and analysis, ensuring no suspicious activity is missed.
+It functions as a mirror target, seamlessly switching between multiple traffic sources.
+The solution supports traffic tagged with VLAN (802.1q), VXLAN, or SPAN.

-Additionally, the solution supports response mirror parsing, allowing non-interrupted traffic flow while providing Wallarm features that rely on response data.
-These features include vulnerability discovery, API discovery, and more.
+Additionally, the solution enables response mirror parsing, providing Wallarm features that rely on response data.
+These features include [vulnerability detection](../../../about-wallarm/detecting-vulnerabilities.md), [API discovery](../../../api-discovery/overview.md) and more.

 ## Requirements